PsychoTurkey/frans-rpg/README.md

 # frans-rpg
-Command line like rpg for Telegram.
+Command line like rpg for Telegram Messenger using the Bot API.